joshfire/hookmachine/README.md

 > E pou vou an ka fèy an chantan"
 >
 > "Cleaning, Sweeping, Polishing
-> The house is always clean
+> Your home is always clean
 > I cook for you, I give you love
 > Singing along just for you"
 >